send-me-a-ticket/multi-screen-wallpaper-generator/README.md

 Generates single wallpaper image for multiple screen sizes & resolutions.

 For scenarios where you are using multiple monitors of different resolutions, layouts, and sizes, this tool can instantly generate wallpapers that look seamless and beautiful !
+Additional features like size control, custom resolution and image processing modes help you find the perfect tune that works for any combination.

 ## To Use
 ### Windows Users